Relative Calabi-Yau structures and ice quivers with potential: A Darboux theorem for relative Calabi--Yau structures

-By the implication from (1) to (3) in Theorem~11.2.1 of \cite{VandenBergh15}, the $l_B$-bimodule $V_B$ decomposes as $V^c_B\oplus z_B\, l_B$ with $z_B$ an $l_B$-central element of degree $2-d$, and the graded $l_B$-bimodule $V^c_B$ is of finite total dimension concentrated in degrees $[3-d,0]$.
+\emph{Step 2.
+We decompose $V_A$ and $V_B$.} The following proof is inspired by the ice quiver case in section~\ref{ss:Ginzburg-Lazaroiu morphisms} and we advise the reader to refer to that section constantly in order to follow the reasoning.
+By the implication from (1) to (3) in Theorem~10.4 of \cite{VandenBergh15}, the pseudocompact graded $l_B$-bimodule $V_B$ decomposes as $V^c_B\oplus z_B\, l_B$ with $z_B$ an $l_B$-central element of degree $2-d$, and the pseudocompact graded $l_B$-bimodule $V^c_B$ is of finite total dimension concentrated in degrees $[3-d,0]$.
+Note that the Calabi--Yau dimension of $B$ may be less than $3$.
+We can nevertheless apply the theorem because the proof does not use the assumption that the Calabi--Yau dimension is at least $3$.
 We define $R_B$ as the intersection of $V^c_B$ with the kernel of the induced map